-Check It Out! ®
+Check It Out!®

 Breast health education efforts are typically aimed at adult female audiences.
 Our target audiences, i.e. older teens, college students, and young working women, tend to be overlooked based on the assumption that they are “too young” to worry about the disease.
 From our volunteer efforts and personal experience, we know that the teen years are not too early to learn to be aware of our breasts and any changes in them.
 The questions presented at our programs and the evaluations we receive show that many of the young women and their families have been touched by breast cancer, and most know someone who has been affected by it.
 They welcome the chance to learn about breast health, risk factors, and breast self-examination.
 We welcome the opportunity to teach this pre-mammography group the importance of Breast Self Examination (BSE) and early detection.

 Though most of our presentations are in high schools, Check It Out!® has been fortunate to schedule programs in colleges, organizations, and businesses as well.
 The program, which includes an introduction, a discussion of risk factors and healthy lifestyle choices by our nurse educator, a short DVD demonstrating proper breast self examination techniques, and a personal story from one of our wonderful survivor speakers, resonates with women of all ages.
-In 2011, we have presented the program to over 1,800 women!

 With the exception of our professional nurse educator, who is on staff at